ruthrootz/learn-vim/README.md

 - if you want to save and quit: `:wq`
 - if you want to discard changes: `:q!`

-## modes
+### modes

 - normal - When you launch Vim, you'll be in normal mode, which is when you can use all the fancy key-bindings (keyboard shortcuts) that make Vim so special.
 You can tell you're in normal mode because the cursor will be fat.
 - insert - To actually type text, hit `i` or `a` and then start typing.
 (As an exercise, try and figure out the difference between i and a.)
 Use escape to get back into normal mode.
 - visual - Visual mode happens when you hit `v` in normal mode.
 You can use the arrow keys (or h, j, k, l) to select text.
 You'll need this for copying/pasting and bulk deleting, etc.
 - command - When you hit `:` in normal mode you can type commands, like `w` to save or `q` to quit or `term` to open up a terminal window.

-## commands
+### commands

 Now it's time to learn some handy commands that you can use in normal mode.
-Getting good at these is what makes Vim folks so fast at writing code.
+Being good at these is what makes Vim folks so fast at writing code.
 These are basic commands, roughly in the order I learned them.

 | command/s           | description                                               |
 | ------------------- | --------------------------------------------------------- |